hbf/akka-throttler/README.md

 What is this about?
 --------------------

-Suppose your application needs to make calls to an external webservice and this webservice has a restrictions in place: you may only make _X_ calls in _Y_ seconds it.
-If you don't stay under this limit, the service may stop, or you may have to pay (more).
-You can use a throttle to ensure that the calls you make do not cross the threshold rate.
+A typical usage scenario for a throttler is this: your application needs to make calls to an external webservice and this webservice has a restriction in place.
+You may only make _X_ calls in _Y_ seconds.
+You get blocked or need to pay gold if you don't stay under this limit.
+With a throttler, you can ensure that the calls you make do not cross the threshold rate.

 You create a throttler by specifying a _rate_, for example `3 msgsPer (1 second)` and a _target actor_.
 You can then send the throttler messages at any rate, and the throttler will send the messages to the target at a rate at most 3 msg/s.